 - problems telling red and green traffic lights apart

 Sound familiar?
 Don’t worry, you’re far from alone.
 Many people over the age of 65 are having the same problems.
 Many younger people are also experiencing these problems as well.

-In the US, nearly 50 million Americans are over the age of 65 thanks to the Baby Boomer era.
+In the US, over 50 million Americans are over the age of 65 thanks to the Baby Boomer era.
 Many states have begun to revise their vision screening for elderly drivers.
 They’re making testing stricter to make sure older drivers are safe drivers.

 Driving regulations and the vision screenings required have been a matter of state law.
 This means that they vary considerably from one state to another.
 Some examples of this are:

 - Florida only requires a standard vision of 20/70 in at least one eye with or without eyeglasses.
 If applicants have a clean driving record, they may renew their license by mail and may not have to take the vision screening test.
 But, drivers over the age of 80 are retested every six years.

 - In Vermont, a vision test is only given when someone initially applies for a driver’s license, but not when they are renewing their license.

 - Arizona issues a lifetime license for drivers up to age 65.
 But, all applicants must visit a licensing office every five years to apply for a duplicate license and have their vision retested.

 - In Iowa, whether a driver is first applying for or renewing a license, they must take and pass a vision test.
 All drivers must renew their license every four years until age 70, at which point the renewal cycles changes to every two years.

 One of the problems with knowing when you should give up the wheel stems from understanding just how much your vision has changed.
 In most cases, vision deteriorates slowly, making it difficult for people to realize just how bad their eyesight has become.
 It happens so gradually that it comes as a shock to many older drivers when they realize they just can’t see the road anymore.